 The Testing Environment for Web3 Apps

-Web3 applications don’t exist in isolation; they have logic that interacts with the network, including the blockchain’s global state, decentralized storage systems, miners, blocks, and other types of data.
+Web3 apps don’t exist in isolation; they have logic that interacts with the blockchain network, including the global state, decentralized storage systems, miners, blocks, other smart contracts, and other types of data.

 When you create a Web3 app, you don’t want to push your code directly into production.
-That’s expensive and puts real world on-chain assets at risk.
+That’s expensive and puts on-chain assets (with real world value) at risk.
 Like any development cycle, you want a testing environment to debug your code.
 That’s where devnet and testnet come in.

 The Web2 equivalent of a testnet is the pre-deployment testing in a staging environment when apps are tested for compatibility, performance, stress, security, and usability.
 Pre-deployment testing in Web2 is typically done via testing solutions such as Google App Engine or Selenium.